GoogleCloudPlatform/community/tutorials/managing-gcp-projects-with-terraform/index.md

 ## Create the Terraform service account

-Create the service account in the Terraform Admin project and download the JSON credentials:
+Create the service account in the Terraform admin project and download the JSON credentials:

 ```sh
 gcloud iam service-accounts create terraform \